 - " The deposit ratings could be upgraded if the parent's ratings are upgraded, or, if the bank's liability structure changes to include substantially higher amounts of senior unsecured or more junior debt. - " An upgrade of the standalone BCA would not in itself trigger an upgrade.
-The BCA could be upgraded to be aligned with the Adjusted BCA if: (1) the bank substantially improves its recurring profitability and operating efficiency, without taking on higher risk assets; and (2) the funding profile improves with higher amounts of stable deposits.
+The BCA could be upgraded to be aligned with the Adjusted BCA if: (1) the bank substantially improves its recurring profitability and operating efficiency, without taking on higher risk assets; (2) the bank demonstrates stronger asset quality than anticipated through an economic cycle; and (3) the funding profile improves with higher amounts of stable deposits.